lindleyw/autonav/readme.txt

 = How do I set the thumbnail for a page? =

-In Wordpress 2.9 and later, the thumbnail you choose in the page's edit screen becomes the default thumbnail.
-If you do not choose a thumbnail there (or in Wordpress versions below 2.9), the attached image with the lowest order (chosen in the Gallery section of the page's image attachment dialog) becomes the default thumbnail.
+Assuming your theme supports thumbnails (Featured Images), the thumbnail you choose in the page's edit screen becomes the default thumbnail.
+If you do not choose a one there, the attached image with the lowest order (chosen in the Gallery section of the page's image attachment dialog) becomes the default thumbnail.

 You can override the default thumbnail by creating a Custom Field called subpage_thumb for the page.
 Set it to either a URL: